bonnieho/BAMazon/README.md

 ![Bamazon Supervisor display table of product sales by dept](screenshots/_11_bamazon_SUPERVISOR_table_product_sales_by_department.png)

+When a supervisor selects `Create New Department`, the app will permit the administative user to follow the prompts to enter a new department name into the store, complete with initial estimated overhead costs:

 ![Bamazon Supervisor create new dept success](screenshots/_12_bamazon_SUPERVISOR_create_new_department_success.png)

 - - -

+**BLAH**

 ![Bamazon ALL choice to quit node using process kill](screenshots/_13_bamazon_ALL_quit_node_choice_using_process.kill(process.pid).png)